Guides Exercise Bikes Training Equipment

 Schwinn Fitness provides a great overall package, with the bike, a pair of 3-pound dumbbells, a BlueTooth HR armband, and 1-year JRNY membership included with each purchase.

-2. Contact Friction Bike We Recommend
+Contact Friction Bike

-The Sunny Health & Fitness Cycling Exercise Bike uses a belt drive friction system, with a 40-pound flywheel and leather friction pad to closely match the experience of using a road bike outdoors.
+The Sunny Health & Fitness Premium Cycling Exercise Bike uses a belt drive friction system, with a 40-pound flywheel and leather friction pad to closely match the experience of using a road bike outdoors.

 The multi-grip bike handles adjust vertically giving you multiple hand positions and therefore more comfortable ride experience.
 The seat adjusts vertically and horizontally, allowing you to adopt the perfect position.